-A biogas plant for the vineyards of Alsace?
+A biogas plant for the Alsace vineyard?

 With its 30 000 40 000 tons of marc and wine effluent, the vineyard could consider the construction of a biogas power plant.
 But has viticulture taken the measure of energy issues and challenges?

 In June 2004, one could learn in Viti-Alsace and the East agricultural and viticultural that the oil would be expensive.
 We then take the data of Jean Laherrère, a geophysicist, whom we had invited with the help of Crédit Mutuel to the Chamber of Agriculture of Bas-Rhin.
 At the time, the price of a barrel had not yet reached 50 dollars.
 Since then, things have changed, the economic situation of the vineyards of the world has become tense, there is even talk of grubbing up in Australia, a country that was aiming to be the first world producer in 2015.
 In Alsace, the vineyard had to make sacrifices on the yields and the selling prices of bottles and wine in bulk.
 The profit margin has been considerably deflated, especially since, at the same time, expenses are rising.
 Today we must think about reducing production costs.